initMoin/iamshiftdev.github.io/README.md

 # iamshift.dev — Personal Identity System
 **let shift : Moin**
-Shift is standard; design is craft.
+shift is standard // design is craft

 This repository contains the complete source code for **iamshift.dev**, a motion-driven identity system and portfolio website built from the ground up using semantic HTML, precision CSS, scroll-driven micro-interactions, and a fully custom boot sequence.
 No frameworks.
 No templates.
 Pure hand-crafted front-end architecture.